 Section 1007.24(7), Florida Statutes, states: Any student who transfers among postsecondary institutions that are fully accredited by a regional or national accrediting agency recognized by the United States Department of Education and that participate in the SCNS shall be awarded credit by the receiving institution for courses satisfactorily completed by the student at the previous institutions.
 Credit shall be awarded, if the courses are judged by the appropriate SCNS faculty committees representing school districts, public postsecondary educational institutions, and participating nonpublic postsecondary educational institutions to be academically equivalent to courses offered at the receiving institution, including equivalency of faculty credentials, regardless of the public or nonpublic control of the previous institution.
-The Department of Education shall ensure that credits to be accepted by the accrediting association of the receiving institution.
+The Department of Education shall ensure that credits to be accepted by a receiving institution are generated in courses for which the faculty possess credentials that are comparable to those required by the accrediting association of the receiving institution.
 The award of credit may be limited to courses that are entered in the SCNS.
 Credits awarded pursuant to this subsection shall satisfy institutional requirements on the same basis as credits awarded to native students.